Needle Safety: What to Do Before and After a Needlestick Injury

 • Source patient risk factors

-• Your health status including vaccinations received, prescriptions taken, pregnancy status, and any other relevant conditions or information
+• Your health status, including vaccinations received, prescriptions taken, pregnancy status, and any other relevant conditions or information

 c.)
-If working on assignment, contact your staffing agency as soon as possible and follow any specific guidelines they provide;
+If working on an assignment, contact your staffing agency as soon as possible and follow any specific guidelines they provide;

 d.)
 Comply with the recovery plan devised by your care provider, e.g., retest for HIV or hepatitis exposure at appropriate intervals, and document all medically necessary follow-up testing and procedures